palform/palform/packages/blog-docs/blog/2024-09-07-google-forms-gdpr/index.md

 If your location is not set, **your data is likely to be stored in the US**.
 You don't really get much control.

-If your data is (or could potentially be) stored in the US, you _must_ comply with the EU-US Data Privacy Framework, or have another mechanism for data transfers in place.
-You can complete an [online certification](https://www.dataprivacyframework.gov/) to check your compliance.
+Legally, this is not usually a problem, as Google is certified under the Data Privacy Framework, and so is a valid company to use as a data processor.
+However, many EU users might have concerns about transferring their data outside the EU, which could decrease their trust in your forms.

 ## Other problems